 2. Create Valuable Resource Content That Educates & Empowers Prospects

 This step is where you’ll combine all the research you’ve done in the previous two steps.
-You’re creating content that’s written specifically for your target audience and answers the questions they’re asking the searching engines.
+You’re creating content that’s written specifically for your target buyer and answers the questions they’re asking the searching engines.

 There’s a reason that Google earmarks billions of dollars for research on artificial intelligence every year, and it’s not so you can spend your day stuffing keywords into your articles in ways that a real human being would never want to read.